galaxyeagle/galaxyeagle.github.io/_posts/2020-06-26-Creating a Website.md

 ### Step 7
-**A.** Now go to your Github web account & create a *completely empty* new repo in master branch named yourusername.github.io (You can also create it on a new branch & name it gh-pages branch but I won't recommend it since then your root username.github.io URL will stay blank & your site will be created on a branch of this root URL).
+**A.** Now go to your Github web account & create a *completely empty* new repo in master branch named yourusername.github.io putting your github user name in place of 'yourusername'.
+You can also create it on a new branch & name it gh-pages branch but I won't recommend it since then your root username.github.io URL will stay blank & your site will be created on a branch of this root URL.
 Copy the https ID (say Y) displayed in the next page.
 **B.** In your Git Bash run :
 	`git remote add origin Y` (where Y is the https ID) (This makes origin = Y)
 	`git remote -v`  (This should display Y if everything's OK)